Frequently Asked Questions...

 Q: Can my policy be continued upon retirement or a leave of absence?

 A: Yes at a our group rate.
 You will be billed directly by JJ Stanis (the broker for our life insurance policy).
+Eligible retirees of the NTA are able to continue life insurance coverage in retirement.
+SRP and administrative retirees should contact JJ Stanis upon retirement to continue life insurance coverage.

 Q: Can my beneficiaries be changed?